Lorn Park Bowling Club

 Further alterations have been made over the last 20 years mostly to the interior of the club.

-Changes were also made to the structure of the club itself over the years.
-Poker machines were introduced in 1950 and a liquor licence obtained in 1952.
+Changes were also made to the structure of the club itself over the years with a liquor licence obtained in 1952.

 In 1963 a decision was made to allow a ladies bowling club to be formed and although there were many against this, any initial reluctance to accept women bowlers has long gone.
 Nowadays all tournaments and social bowls are open.
 In 1986 the Club constitution was altered and women bowlers were allowed to stand for the board of directors.
 Thelma Meehan and Daphne Donnellan were the first female directors elected.
 In 1987 Shirley Threlfo was elected and was treasurer for 6 years.
 In recognition of their commitment and service, Daphne and Shirley were granted life membership, the first females to be given that honour.